Giovanni De Min (footballer)

-Giovanni De Min (born May 28, 1940 in Asmara, Eritrea) is a retired Italian professional football player.
+Giovanni De Min (born May 28, 1940) is a retired Italian professional football player.

 Sport Life

-Born in Asmara (Italian Eritrea), he was considered an Italian Eritrean football player when young teenager.
 In the late 1950s he moved with his family back to Italy.
 In 1959 started to be professional in the Triestina.

 He played for 3 seasons (33 games) in the Serie A for Hellas Verona F.C. and A.S.
 Roma.

 He is considered one of the best players of the Hellas Verona team in History.